mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 **Questioner:** Or was he permanently enlightened?

-**Katagiri Roshi:** “Permanently enlightened” because that is... *[laughter]* permanent enlightenment.
+**Katagiri Roshi:** “Permanently enlightened,” because that is... *[laughter]* permanently enlightened.
 Yes, it is!
 But what he has to do is come back to the ordinary people, ordinary life.
 But enlightenment is going permanently.

-**Questioner:** So if *his* life is changed forever...
+**Questioner:** So *his* life is changed forever.

 **Katagiri Roshi:** [...]
 Yes.